 Set in the countryside of north-east Oxfordshire, this Grade-II listed house was built in 1806, and was extended in 1902.
 The five-bedroom cottage is built in Cotswold stone, and the interior contains period features including ornate pasterwork.

-This mud-and-stud cottage with a thatched roof has a later yellow-brick addition added in the Victorian period.
-The interior features wooden beams and an unusual ‘witch’s hat’ fireplace in the dining room.
+This mud-and-stud cottage in Lincolnshire nestles under a thatched roof and has a later yellow-brick addition added in the Victorian period.
+The interior features wooden beams and an unusual ‘witch’s hat’ shape fireplace in the dining room.

-This Peak District property dates back to 1550, with a stone-built extension.
+This solidly built Peak District property dates back to 1550, with a stone-built extension.
 The exterior has a white render, while the interior features wood-panelling and exposed beams.

-This Gloucestershire house has a Grade-II listing as the oldest parts of the house date back to the 14th century.
+This idyllic Gloucestershire cottage has a Grade-II listing, as the oldest parts of the house date back to the 14th century.
 Inside there is a wealth of original features, including beams, flooring, and an original fireplace.

 Situated on the Knebworth Estate in Hertfordshire, this historic home is built from a timber frame and thatch.
 It has a Grade-II listing, and the oldest part of the property was built 400 years ago as a woodman’s cottage.
 It was extended in the Victorian era to become a folly.